 Simply mix all of these ingredients together until combined.
-NOTE: You may have some leftover which is fine because the rub will hold covered at room temperature for as long as the spices are good for.
+You may have some leftover which is fine because the rub will hold covered at room temperature for as long as the spices are good for.

 It’s important to brush the salmon with a bit of olive oil so that that rub will easily coat the fish.
-Once the salmon it coated on all sides with the seasoning it’s then time to sauté up the fish.
+Once the salmon is coated on all sides with the seasoning it’s then time to sauté up the fish.

-- STEP 5: Add the salmon over top of the roasted pepper along with a few slices of lime and transfer the pan to the oven at 400° and cook for 10 minutes.
+- Step 5: Add the salmon over top of the roasted pepper along with a few slices of lime and transfer the pan to the oven at 400° and cook for 10 minutes.

-CHEF TIP: Cooking in the oven will help finish the salmon off while allowing the zesty spices and juices to run down and season up the peppers and onions as well.
+Cooking in the oven will help finish the salmon off while allowing the zesty spices and juices to run down and season up the peppers and onions as well.

 - Grilled Salmon